Canada: Deaths of indigenous women were 'genocide' | DW | 03.06.2019

 The inquiry criticized "long-standing discrimination" against indigenous people and Canada's failure to protect them.

-The findings of the report were collected during dozens of community meetings and based on testimony from well over 2,300 Canadians.
+The findings were collected during dozens of community meetings and based on testimony from well over 2,300 Canadians.

 Read more: Canada suspends police over aboriginal sexual abuse allegations